NoLtour/Uni-notes/Electrical and electronic systems/4 AC circuits/2 AC Passive components/impedance.md

 #### What is
 ## Impedance ($Z$)
+### Intro
 This is essentially a blanket term for the relationship between current and voltage across some component in an [[alternating current|AC]] circuit.
-Impedance is the amount of resistance that a component offers to current flow at a specific frequency:
+Impedance is the amount of resistance that a component offers to current flow at a specific frequency, it is measured in Ohms:

 > ### $$ V = iZ $$
 > ### $$ V = I_{p} \cos(\omega t + \phi)Z $$